 Main symptoms: Itchy nose, lots of sneezing, clear nasal secretions

 Other symptoms: Poor immune system, frequently catches colds

 Base herbal formula: Su Jun Zi Tang

 Base herbal formula: Liu Wei Di Huang Wan

 The treatment for hayfever with either acupuncture or Chinese herbal remedies varies depending on the type and severity of your symptoms, your age, and other health issues present.

-Acupuncture can greatly decrease your hayfever symptoms.
+Acupuncture may decrease your hayfever symptoms.
 Acupuncture can immediately open up blocked or congested sinuses, clear sinus headaches, clear red itchy eyes and boost the immune system.
-Treatment is recommended weekly for 3-4 weeks, and is then gradually tapered off.
+Treatment is generally recommended weekly for 3-4 weeks, and is then gradually tapered off.

 Chinese herbs may need to be continued for the whole season.
-Then the following hayfever season will have reduced symptoms.
+Then the following hayfever season may have reduced symptoms.

 Ideally, treatments for hayfever should begin 6 months prior to the hayfever season, in order to greatly reduce the severity of hayfever and this may even prevent hayfever symptoms from arising.
 If you miss the 6 month pre-season treatments, then definitely come into the clinic when the very first signs appear, because it is much easier to treat in the early stages, before the symptoms fully set in.